Best electric vans 2024

-Previously compromised by limited range, a lack of infrastructure and high purchase costs, the evolution of electric vehicles means that many of these concerns aren’t the worry they once were, with a wide selection of electric vans now capable of completing a 100-mile+ delivery route without worry.
+Previously compromised by limited range, a lack of infrastructure and high purchase costs, the evolution of electric vehicles means that many of these concerns aren’t the worry they once were.
+There's now a wide selection of electric vans capable of completing a 100-mile+ delivery route without worry.

-A zero-emissions, cheap-to-run electric van now makes more sense than ever, particularly with punitive low-emissions zones on the rise.
+A zero-emissions, cheap-to-run electric van also makes more sense than ever, particularly with punitive low-emissions zones on the rise.
 Here are 10 of the best electric vans that you can buy today.

 Best electric vans

 The Ford E-Transit was quite late to the party, but the electric version of the UK’s best seller is one of the most serious contenders around.
 It's available as a panel van, double cab and chassis cab, meaning it has more flexibility than many rivals.

 It uses a 400-volt battery with 68kWh of usable power, delivering a range of up to 166-196 miles based on WLTP test results.